zyansheep/routing-research/Nodebook.md

 Connect Stage: - Establishes encrypted tunnel to another node `Handshake` - Out of a simulation, this would be the point where symmetric encryption is initiated from an exchange of public keys.
 This is followed by an `Acknowledgement` to establish an encrypted connection

-Test Stage: - Determines the viability of a connection to a node `Ping` - A few random bytes of data are sent to another node with the expectation that they are sent back in a `PingResponse`.
-This is vital for the process of determining how close or far away a node is.
+Exchange Stage: - Nodes query other nodes for relevent information like Route Coordinates, number of remote peers and reciprocal latency.

-Locate Stage: - Request interaction with other nodes on the network `RequestPings(NumberOfPings)` - This requests another node to instruct a certain number of their peers to Ping this node.
+Locate Stage: - Request interaction with other nodes on the network `RequestPings(number_of_pings)` - This requests another node to instruct a certain number of their peers to Ping this node.
 It is used to find close nodes on the network
 Ping requests will be sent to the closest nodes in hope to find even closer nodes.
 This will occur recursively until the closest nodes are found.
 `WantPing` - This will be sent by the other node to it's peers when this node is trying to find nodes to connect to.
 `AcceptPing` - Sent from other node's peers to this node establishing connection